AdobeDocs/target-learn.en/help/mobile-v4/personalize-layouts.md

 ![Experience A Final](assets/activity_engage_users_a_final.jpg)

-Now create an experience for "Returning Mobile App Users" (Experience B).
+Now create an experience for "Returning Mobile App Users" (Experience B):

-* Select "Add Experience Targeting" on the left
+1. Select "Add Experience Targeting" on the left
-* Select the Audience "Returning Mobile App Users (after 30+ days)"
+1. Select the Audience "Returning Mobile App Users (after 30+ days)"
-* Use the same process for Experience A to configure Experience B
+1. Use the same process for Experience A to configure Experience B

 The configuration for the "Returning Mobile App Users" experience (Experience B) should now look like this: